enanomapper/tutorials/Omics descriptors calculation/Omics descriptors calculation R package.md

 maybe str(dat1) ; plot(dat1) ...

-## dat1i- Additional information needed for GO descriptors model.
+# dat1i additional information needed for go descriptors model

 ### Description
 Here we specify the function with which we summarize GO descriptor cluster memberships from dat1m given dat1 data set.
 For example, mean, sd, var are some typical functions that can be provided.